What is it?

 As followers of Christ, we have all the more reason to unite with all people of good will to protect and defend nature and the environment.

 Creation, in fact, is a gift entrusted to us by the Creator.
-All nature around us is a creation like us, a creation with us, and in the common destiny it tends to find in God himself the ultimate fulfillment and finality: "new heavens and a new Earth" (cf. Isaiah 65:17; Revelation 21:1).
-For us, the ecological crisis is an even stronger incentive to have a responsible and respectful relationship with Creation: in inanimate nature, in plants and animals, we recognize the imprint of the Creator, and in our fellow human beings, his very image.
+All of nature around us is a creation like us, a creation alongside us, and in our shared destiny, it tends toward finding in God himself its fulfillment and ultimate purpose: “a new heaven and a new earth” (cf. Isaiah 65:17; Revelation 21:1).
+The ecological crisis is for us an even stronger incentive to have a responsible and respectful relationship with Creation: in inanimate nature, in plants and animals, we recognize the Creator’s imprint, and in our fellow human beings, his very image.

-Today, we Christians must ask ourselves how we can participate in action, not only as individuals but also as a community in the churches.
-We need to stimulate ethical reflection based on our biblical roots.
-All of us in Cevaa can work together, as God's instruments, to safeguard Creation, each according to his or her background, culture, experience, initiatives and abilities.
+Today, we Christians must ask ourselves how we can participate in this work, not only as individuals but also as a community within the Churches.
+We must foster ethical reflection rooted in our biblical foundations.
+All of us within the CEVAA can collaborate, as instruments of God, for the safeguarding of Creation, each according to their environment, culture, experience, initiatives, and abilities.

-Living differently with Creation is a call to conversion.
-At Community level, we want to respond to the pressing expectations of society and the Churches, to help the various faithful to become more aware and more concerned about environmental issues.
+Inhabit Creation differently a call to conversion.
+At the Community level, we want to respond to the pressing expectations of society and the Churches to help the faithful become more aware and more concerned about environmental issues.

 Throughout Genesis chapter 2, we address questions relating to the origins of man, fauna and flora, and hence of the environment: where did the world come from?
 Where does man come from?
 Why work?
 What is man's responsibility in Creation?